Overview#

 Inputs:

-Video Files - Four traffic intersection cameras captured simultaneously.
+Video Files - Four traffic intersection cameras that capture videos simultaneously.

 Scene Database - Pre-configured intersection scene with satellite view of intersection, calibrated cameras, and regions of interest.